 How to integrate Content, Product Data and Knowledge to Meet Your Customer’s Needs

 This is the value-add that many organizations strive to provide, especially when some of their products in isolation are considered commodities.
 A generic sensor component can be procured from many suppliers.
-However, when a specific component is part of a solution design, it is no longer a commodity.
+However, when a specific component is an integral part of a solution design, it is no longer a commodity.
 Many industrial suppliers have built their reputations on becoming an extension of their customer’s engineering team and by providing reference and specification materials in the form of industry standard catalogues.

 Call centers that support sales using highly skilled experts can save a tremendous amount of time by providing product selection and configuration tools.
 Salespeople at one industrial supplier spend 70% of their time helping customers find and select products.
 The company expects to cut that time in half by deploying new technologies that will allow customers to select typical configurations, freeing the sales staff to prospect, help customers with complex needs, and engage in other higher value activities.

-Chatbots are also being developed to assist in offloading simple interactions; however, those interactions will be increasingly become complex knowledge focused interactions – from product configuration to complex troubleshooting and advisory work.
+Chatbots are also being developed to assist in offloading simple interactions; however, those interactions will be increasingly become complex knowledge-focused interactions – from product configuration to complex troubleshooting and advisory work.
 The ability of a chatbot to function is dependent on a foundation of knowledge and a comprehensive knowledge architecture.
 That architecture will encompass structured and unstructured data providing common organizing principles across systems and applications.
 This means that an enterprise architecture will be needed to provide high levels of sophisticated functionality.

-Being intentional about product data, associated content and knowledge assets is increasingly part of ecommerce programs.
+Being intentional about product data, associated content, and knowledge assets is increasingly part of e-commerce programs.
 Many organizations are still struggling to get their product data in shape, but with new marketing tools and technologies, they have started to better manage content and rich media in support of the customer.
-A knowledge-centric approach goes beyond marketing content and product related rich media and extends the experience to provide more complex approaches and solutions to customer challenges.
+A knowledge-centric approach goes beyond marketing content and product-related rich media, and extends the experience to provide more complex approaches and solutions to customer challenges.

 For an in-depth discussion of how product data, content, customer information and knowledge comes together, with Matt Clark, VP of eCommerce & Digital Marketing at Premier Farnell, check out our webinar: "4 Digital Experience Tools That Drive Real Results."